JonathanGrossmanITC/fullstack_html_css_basics/03_day_three.md

 This installation is a quick and effective approach to working with Bootstrap.
 Check out other ways to [install Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/download/).

-### Examples Using Bootstrap
+### Examples Using Bootstrap.

+Among the many things you can use Bootstrap for are layout, content and forms, components, and utilities.
+They have ready-to-use CSS classes for you to use.

 #### Layout

-Bootstrap offers tempates for your page layout.
-Bootstrap's layout relies upon [containers](https://getbootstrap.com/docs/5.0/layout/containers/), rows, and [columns](https://getbootstrap.com/docs/5.0/layout/columns/) to create a [grid-like layout](https://getbootstrap.com/docs/5.0/layout/grid/), and [breakpoints](https://getbootstrap.com/docs/5.0/layout/breakpoints/) to adapt your layout in response to a particular viewport or device size.
-It is similar to Grid and flexbox, but it has its own syntax and quirks.
+Bootstrap offers templates for page layouts.
+Bootstrap's layout system relies upon [containers](https://getbootstrap.com/docs/5.0/layout/containers/), rows, and [columns](https://getbootstrap.com/docs/5.0/layout/columns/) to create a [grid-like layout](https://getbootstrap.com/docs/5.0/layout/grid/), and [breakpoints](https://getbootstrap.com/docs/5.0/layout/breakpoints/) to adapt your layout in response to a particular viewport or device size.
+It is similar to Grid and Flexbox, but it has its own syntax and quirks.

+To use Bootstraps layout system, you need to know that it consists of a container element that wraps HTML elements.
+The wrapped HTML elements serve as rows nested inside the container.
+The rows have columns nested inside them.

 Containers center and horizontally pad your grid and are the outer-most wrapping element.
 Rows are elements nested directly inside containers and serve as containers for columns.
 Rows come with built-in values for `margin` and `padding`.
 You **must** use rows inside of a container.
 A good rule, is that if you use a container also use a row directly inside it, and if you use a row, wrap it with a container.

 Columns are nested inside rows.
 Each row has 12 columns.
 An element can span any number of the 12 rows.
-As you see in the Bootstrap examples, the Bootstrap classes for columns (`.col`) allow you to say how many (e.g., `.col-6`).
+As you see in the Bootstrap examples, the Bootstrap classes for columns (`.col`) allow you to say how many (e.g., `.col-6`) columns that HTML element occupies.

 Use Bootstrap's built-in breakpoints to say how many columns an element should occupy depending upon the size of the browser.
 Bootstrap has six breakpoints.
 Extra small (`.col-xs-` or `.col-`), small (`.col-sm-`), medium (`.col-md-`), large (`.col-lg-`), extra large (`.col-xl-`), and extra extra large (`.col-xxl-`).
-The syntax means that the column at whichever designated screensize (and greater) will be the number of columns appearing after the second `-`.
-For instance, an element with (`.col-md-6`) will be 6 columns wide at medium-sized screensizes and greater.
+The syntax means that the column at whichever designated screen size (and greater) will be the number of columns appearing after the second `-`.
+For instance, an element with (`.col-md-6`) will be 6 columns wide at medium-sized screens and greater.
 Below that, it is 12 columns because that is the default.

 You can add more than one breakpoint to an element.
 Here is an example of [mixing and matching](https://getbootstrap.com/docs/5.0/layout/grid/#mix-and-match):